-National History Academy Online is a unique college prep summer experience for rising 10th, 11th and 12th-grade high school students and recent high school graduates with an interest in the history, law and government of the United States of America.
+National History Academy Online is a unique college prep summer experience for rising 10th, 11th, and 12th-grade high school students and recent high school graduates with an interest in civics, civil discourse, and the history of the United States.

-You will engage in rich discussions about significant periods in American history and tie them to the struggles we’re facing now.
-The Academy utilizes a hybrid of formal and informal learning methods through case discussions, virtual site visits, and lectures by noted leaders and scholars.
+You will engage in rich discussions with other engaged students about these significant periods and events in American history and tie them to the struggles we’re facing now.
+The Academy utilizes a hybrid of formal and informal learning methods through case discussions, virtual site visits, and lectures by notes leaders and scholars.

 Our curriculum challenges you to participate and interact with fellow students and explore historic places virtually.
 Curriculum components include:

 The Academy High School program uses the case-based History of American Democracy curriculum developed by Professor David Moss.
 The cases provide an interdisciplinary and contextual examination of key historic events, permitting students to consider the multiple viewpoints of historical debates and to place themselves in the shoes of decision makers.

 The Academy alternates classroom work with virtual visits to the defining sites from American history.
 You will experience iconic National Parks, presidential homes, and Civil Rights Movement sites, and engage with experts, historians and thought leaders as they give behind-the-scenes access to these important places.

 National History Academy hosts guest speakers who are nationally recognized experts in their fields as part of an online speaker series.
 These speakers supplement the lessons learned in the classroom and during the virtual site visits with real-world examples.
 Past speakers have included Civil Rights Leader Ernest Green of the Little Rock Nine, American Civil War Museum CEO Christy Coleman, Academy Award-winning actor Robert Duvall, and Smithsonian National Museum of the American Indian Curator Cecile Ganteaume.

 - Mount Vernon photo by Thalia Romero via Wikimedia Commons